 Certification Possibilities & Courses

-DBT is a recognized treatment that is well supported by the evidence.
+Dialectical Behavior Therapy is a recognized treatment that is well supported by the evidence.
 There are many ways to learn about applying DBT, but getting certified is a great option.
 There are courses and trainings for both individuals interested in practicing DBT and for therapists and other mental health professionals who wish to apply DBT in their work.

 For Therapists and Other Mental Health Professionals

-- A graduate degree in a mental-health related field from a regionally accredited institution of higher education
+- A graduate degree in a mental health related field from a regionally accredited institution of higher education

 - A mental health practitioner license